Ocean acidification in the Great Barrier Reef: Vulnerable Species

+Crown of Thorns Sea Star

+A naturally occurring predator to coral reefs in the Great Barrier Reef is the Crown of Thorns sea star (Acanthaster planci).
+Population outbreaks of the Crown of Thorns sea star are one of the major causes of coral decline across the Great Barrier Reef, as an adult crown-of-thorns starfish is capable of consuming up to 10 m2 of reef building coral a year.
+However, each species of coral is not equally impacted, as the sea star has been observed to favor branching species of coral, Acropora, followed by a sub branching species.
+This results in a sequential and ordered eradication of coral reef species.

+Crown of Thorns Sea Star outbreaks on the Great Barrier Reef have become more frequent in recent years, which scientists predict could be linked to human activities.
+Any increase in nutrients, possibly from river run-off, can positively affect starfish populations, leading to detrimental outbreaks.
+As pressures from climate change increase, the time between reef disturbances is becoming shorter, leaving less time for reef recovery.

+Possible Solution

+A simulation from 2015 has shown a potential solution that involves artificial ocean alkalization.
+This method contains a solution that increases the alkalinity of water by about 4 moles.
+Ships will inject artificial ocean alkalization throughout the coast of the ocean and it would decrease the pH of the ocean, causing ocean acidification to go away temporarily.
+Through the simulation, the results stated a significant increase in aragonite saturation state across the Great Barrier Reef.
+The use of alkalization would offset around 4 years of ocean acidification.
+Also, the results showed that there was an increase in aragonite saturation state in about 25% of the reefs which means that alkalization is helpful in reducing OA.

 Importance of Coral Reefs

 Being a major hotspots of biodiversity, coral reefs are very important to the ecosystem and livelihood of marine and human life.
 Countries around the world depend on reefs as a source of food and income, especially for civilizations that inhabit small islands.
 With over a 60% decrease in available fishing around coral reefs, many countries, will be forced to adapt.
 Coral Reefs are also important for a countries economy, as reefs provide various forms of tourist activities, that can generate a lot of revenue for the economy.
 These can also contribute to individual levels of wellness, as the owners of these business, profit off of increased visitation and usage.
-Coral Reefs also provide, a form of costal infrastructure, that acts as a barrier between us a major ocean catastrophes, such as tsunamis and costal storms.
+Coral Reefs also provide, a form of coastal infrastructure, that acts as a barrier protecting coastal communities from major ocean catastrophes, such as tsunamis and coastal storms.